Ajay2760/CryptoTracker/replit.md

 ## Overview

 This is a modern cryptocurrency dashboard application built with React and TypeScript.
 The application provides real-time cryptocurrency market data through the CoinGecko API, allowing users to browse markets, view detailed coin information with charts, and maintain a personal watchlist.
-The system follows a client-server architecture with a proxy backend to handle API requests and avoid CORS issues.
+The system is deployed on both Replit and Vercel with serverless functions for API proxying.

+## Recent Changes (July 31, 2025)

+✓ **Vercel Deployment Fixed**: Successfully resolved serverless function crashes by creating individual API endpoints
+✓ **Data Loading Issues Resolved**: Fixed query configuration and URL construction for proper data fetching
+✓ **API Structure Optimized**: Converted from single Express server to individual serverless functions
+✓ **Live Data Confirmed**: Dashboard now displays real-time cryptocurrency data from CoinGecko API

 ## User Preferences